 Since you’re not depending on your hot water heater as much when it’s hot outside, the summer is a great time to inspect and drain your hot water heater.
 Be sure to check the heating elements, gas burner assembly, and anode rod.
 It’s best to check the unit during the summer before plumbers are bombarded with hot water heater repairs and replacements in the winter months.

 Tip #3.
 Shut off water when you go on vacation.

 Due to pressure problems, you’re more likely to experience a plumbing leak or flood when the plumbing system is not in use.
 Meaning, there’s a higher chance that a leak or flood will occur in the middle of the night or when you’re not home.

 Before you go on vacation, shut off the main water supply to your home.
-When you’re away on vacation during the summer, you have a lot of hot water that’s building up pressure because you’re not flushing toilets, doing laundry, or taking showers.
-Since these systems aren’t designed to handle pressure for long periods of time, you can remedy the situation by shutting off the water before you leave.
+When you’re away on vacation during the summer, you have a lot of hot water that’s building up the pressure because you’re not flushing toilets, doing laundry, or taking showers.
+Since these systems aren’t designed to handle the pressure for long periods of time, you can remedy the situation by shutting off the water before you leave.